Have you wondered how the SP stacks up against other Tri Bikes in the industry? Wonder no more and read on!

 Best Tri Bike Price

 By far, the biggest difference in these three tri bikes is the price.
-Both the Canyon Speedmax CF 7.0 and the Quintana Roo PRFOUR as spec'd cost $3,000 or more.
-The A-Squared Speed Phreak starts at $1,899.
+Both the Canyon Speedmax CF 7.0 Disc and the Quintana Roo PRFOUR as spec'd cost more then $3,200 .
+The A-Squared Speed Phreak starts at $2,800.

 Triathlon is already an expensive sport.
-Our race entries cost hundreds of dollars with the added expense of travelling.
+Our race entries cost hundreds of dollars with the added expense of traveling.
 Our gear can rack up thousands - a bike, shoes, helmet, wetsuit, race kit, etc. Along with the required training, triathlon can be a tough sport to get started in.
+We understand that, and work with athletes to discover what bike is best for their lifestyle, budget, and desires.

-At A-Squared, we want to alleviate some of the barrier to entry in our sport by introducing an entry level bike that has true value - the highest quality at an affordable price.
+At A2, we want to help athletes enter and grow within the sport of Triathlon, we do this by introducing an entry level bike that has true value - the highest quality at an affordable price.

 But our relationship with our athletes (we like to call them the A-Team) doesn’t stop with the bike sale.
-We’ve included upgrade options so that we can grow alongside you in your triathlon journey, from your first race to your first podium to your World Championship qualification!
+We pride ourselves on our industry leading Customer Support, and we’ve included upgrade options so that we can grow alongside you in your triathlon journey, from your first race to your first podium to your World Championship qualification!

 So which bike will you choose?
-The PRFOUR, Speedmax CF 7.0, or the always fast, always affordable Speed Phreak?
+The PRFOUR Disc, Speedmax CF 7.0 Disc, or the always fast, always affordable SP?